nopara73/ZeroLink/README.md

 #### How long does a round take?

 The first phase: Input Registration, using our recommended dynamic anonymity set algorithm at low liquidity could take hours or days.
-At medium liquidity it will average to 3 minutes, at high liquidity it will run within a few seconds.
+At medium liquidity it will average to three minutes, at high liquidity it will run within a few seconds.

-If actors disconnect during Input Registration, Connection Confirmation will time out after 1 minute, otherwise this phase should execute quickly.
+If actors disconnect during Input Registration, Connection Confirmation will time out after one minute, otherwise this phase should execute quickly.

 The remaining phases, assuming no malicious actors, optimal anonymity network utilization the bottle neck is the size of the transaction being downloaded by the clients, which at high liquidity would be approximately 100k byte.
 Even in this case the whole round should execute within a couple of seconds.

-Assuming sophisticated malicious actors at Output Registration, the round aborts within 2 minutes, because the phase's timeout is 1 minute and these Alices could potentially delay their connection confirmation up to 0:59 seconds after the start of Connection Confirmation.
+Assuming sophisticated malicious actors at Output Registration, the round aborts within two minutes, because the phase's timeout is one minute and these Alices could potentially delay their connection confirmation up to 0:59 seconds after the start of Connection Confirmation.

-Assuming worst case sphisticated malicous actors at Signing, the round aborts within 3 minutes, because the timeout of signing phase is 1 minute and they could potentially delay their connection confirmation and output registration up to 0:59 seconds after the start of Connection Confirmation and Output Registration phases.
+Assuming worst case sphisticated malicous actors at Signing, the round aborts within three minutes, because the timeout of signing phase is one minute and they could potentially delay their connection confirmation and output registration up to 0:59 seconds after the start of Connection Confirmation and Output Registration phases.

 ### D. Defending Against DoS Attacks